When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Spring

 Early spring in Charleston, SC, is mild and gradually reaches warm temperatures by the end of the season.
-It’s the ideal time to comfortably explore the city and mix in some summer activities.
+We believe it’s the ideal time to comfortably explore the city and mix in some summer activities.

-The weather can be variable at the start of the spring season; be sure to check the forecast as you go to avoid a rain shower putting a dampener on your plans.
+The weather can be variable at the start of the spring season; we’d recommend checking the forecast as you go to avoid a rain shower putting a dampener on your plans.
 Dress in cooling base clothing with layers to easily adapt to the changing elements.

 South Carolina Spring Flowers